sane/sane-book/GLOSSARY.md

 # SANE

-A Javascript Fullstack and CLI that lets you rapidly create production-ready web apps using Sails and Ember.
-Baked-in Docker support, generators and more.
+SANE is a Full-Stack JavaScript and CLI that lets you rapidly create production-ready web apps using Sails and Ember.
+Comes with baked-in Docker support, generators and more.

 [Website](http://sanestack.com/)

+# Docker

+Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.